How to Declutter When You Don’t Know Where to Begin

 You need to stay hyper-focused on the areas you’ve already decluttered to ensure they don’t fall back into their old cluttery ways.
 Junk drawers, especially, have a nasty habit of filling themselves up with all sorts of crap.

-When I was cleaning out our junk drawer ahead of our apartment tour shoot last week, I discovered a couple of lanyards and name cards from an event we attended a little while ago.
+When I was cleaning out our junk drawer last week, I discovered a couple of lanyards and name cards from an event we attended a little while ago.
 Egads!
 And we call ourselves card-carrying minimalists!
 I’m so embarrassed I’m going to iron my ears.
 Again.

 Avoid Decluttering Groundhog Day